Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Impossibility of Reward Models for Preference Representation

 Having introduced our assumptions, we now turn our attention to the reward model.
 At its core, a reward model should reflect how labelers prefer certain responses, meaning that whenever the preference model satisfies $\cP(y \succ y') > \frac{1}{2}$, the reward must satisfy $r(y)>r(y')$, leading to the following definition:

-\begin{definition}[Reward-Consistent Preference] A reward model $r: \mathcal{Y}\rightarrow \mathbb{R}$ captures a preference $\cP(y \succ y')$ if for any two distinct responses $y$ and $y'$, $r(y)>r(y')$ implies $\cP(y\succ y')>\frac{1}{2}$. \end{definition}
+\begin{definition}[Reward-Consistent Preference] A reward model $r: \mathcal{Y}\rightarrow \mathbb{R}$ captures a preference $\cP(y \succ y')$ if for any two distinct responses $y$ and $y'$, $\cP(y\succ y')>1/2$ implies $r(y)>r(y')$. \end{definition}

-To maintain generality, we do not assume a specific functional relationship between the preference model and the reward model.
+In this definition, to maintain generality, we do not assume a specific functional relationship between the preference model and the reward model.
 Rather than restricting the preference-reward relationship, we focus on the most general reward-based framework for modeling preferences, ensuring only that the underlying decision problem remains consistent.
-Notably, \( \mathcal{P}(y \succ y') \) is not translation-invariant with respect to \( r(y) - r(y') \), as \( \mathcal{P}(y \succ y') \) is not uniquely determined by \( r(y) - r(y') \).
-However, this lack of translation invariance is not necessarily a drawback.
+Notably, \( \mathcal{P}(y \succ y') \) is not required to be translation-invariant with respect to \( r(y) - r(y') \) as in the BT model.
 Our Definition~\ref{def:what_is_reward} imposes the weakest possible constraint on reward-based preferences, thereby encompassing the broadest class of such models.
 As a result, our impossibility result is particularly strong.
-The BTL model used in practice is a specific instance of a reward model within our proposed class.
+The BT model \eqref{eq:BT} used in practice is a specific instance of a reward model within our proposed class.

 From a decision-theoretic perspective, this definition establishes an equivalence between two decision-making paradigms: one induced by the utility function (reward model) \citep{tadelis2013game} and another defined by the preference relation \citep{ismail2023existence}.